-- Mix together sugar, flour, sour cream, and salt and set aside to use for the filling.
+- In a medium mixing bowl, combine the sour cream custard by mixing together the sugar, flour, sour cream, and salt.
+Set aside to use for the filling.

 - For the crumble topping, mix together the flour, sugar, and butter until crumbly, using your fingers or 2 forks.

 - Place the cherry pie onto a sheet pan and bake the cherry pie until the center of the pie no longer jiggles.
 The pan will protect the oven if any cherry juice happens to bubble over while the pie bakes.
-If using Fresh Cherries: Bake cherry pie for 40-45 minutes in a 350 degree If using Frozen Cherries: Bake pie for 55 to 65 minutes at 375 degrees, or until the center of pie is set.
+If using Fresh Cherries: Bake the cherry pie for 40-45 minutes at 350 degrees F. If using Frozen Cherries: Bake pie for 55 to 65 minutes at 375 degrees F, or until the center of the pie is set.

 - Allow pie to cool to room temperature.
 Then cover with plastic wrap and refrigerate.
 The pie is best served after being refrigerated for 12-24 hours.